 - Ateez – Wonderland, Say My Name, Inception, Pirate King – Ateez, Stray Kids, and TXT are sometimes referred to as the three top “4th Generation” kPop bands.
 Their member Wooyoung is a HUGE BTS fan and so Ateez has several very cool BTS covers (with full choreo) on YouTube – don’t miss their rocking cover of Stay by The Kid Laroi as well.

 - The Boyz – The Stealer, Reveal, Bloom Bloom, No Air, Drink It, Thrill Ride, Maverick – we are partial to The Boyz because two of their members, Kevin and Jacob, are Canadian!
 They are also known for their absolutely AMAZING choreo – if you love unique, innovative, crisp dancing then definitely check out their performances from the competition show Road to Kingdom.

 - MonstaX – Gambler, Love Killa, Hero, Jealousy – Kihyun of MonstaX is a close friend of SUGA.

-- Big Bang – Big Bang was a huge hip-hop act in the late 2000s that dominated the music scene and serves as a template for BTS and Block B. Their leader, G-Dragon, wrote and produced most of their music and still holds the record for the most production credits for a kPop musician.
+- Big Bang – Big Bang was a huge hip-hop act in the late 2000s that dominated the music scene and serves as a template for BTS and Block B. Their leader, G-Dragon, wrote and produced most of their music and still holds the record for the most production credits for a Kpop musician.
+Another member, Taeyang, is a longtime inspiration for Jimin and they collabed on the song Vibe in 2023.
 Try their hits Bang Bang Bang, Haru Haru, Fantastic Baby, Lies, Bad Boy.

 - BtoB – Fabulous 2nd Gen balladeers!
 Try: Pray (I’ll Be Your Man), It’s Okay, Beautiful Pain, WOW, Missing You